The pursuit for precision fabrication introduces national sign company to laser cutting

 Notably, Mazak’s laser and automation has secured new business ventures for Springfield Sign.
 The precision of Mazak’s laser has removed the need to make compromises.
 This has helped ensure that customers’ brands are recreated exactly as requested.
 “With our business, one of the biggest details is a customer’s image,” says Watts.
 “Mazak’s laser has allowed us to recreate vectors on the machine and cut profiles down to tolerances that hold a customer’s image to the highest standard.
 When using a CNC Router, compromises had to be made based on bit sizing.
 The laser has removed that.”

 The additional time savings created with laser cutting has resulted in an efficient manufacturing process where other departments no longer need to wait on parts.
+Comparing the performance of a CNC router with a laser-cutting machine, Springfield Sign’s team found that the Mazak laser system replaces seven to eight CNC routers for the same processing times.
 “Time studies completed on Mazak’s OPTIPLEX NEXUS 3015 FIBER 6kW to this point has created a cutting department where no one is waiting on parts,” Watts explains.
 “We can cut and store 10-15 jobs (or more) ahead of the fabrication team, and they are ready for the next station once a fabricator can take it.”

-The use of a laser has also reduced the need for some secondary processes, further streamlining the company’s production process.
-“The laser has removed a contaminant that is introduced during the routing process such as oil/lubricant on our parts that requires additional handwork and cleaning time for the station next in line, before we can paint or process,” shares Watts.
+Using a laser has also reduced the need for some secondary processes, further streamlining the company’s production process.
+“The laser has removed a contaminant that is introduced during the routing process such as oil/lubricant on our parts that require additional handwork and cleaning time for the station next in line, before we can paint or process,” shares Watts.

 Furthermore, Mazak’s OPTIPLEX NEXUS FIBER 6kW has given Springfield Sign more autonomy—as the fabricator no longer needs to rely on outside vendors for steel cutting.
 Bringing this process in-house has proven to be advantageous for the company.
 “Mazak’s laser let us bring steel cutting in-house rather than outsourcing this function,” says Watts.
 “We now process all of our steel plates in-house for steel structures and base plate mounted components.”